EU-flaggan och den svenska flaggan mot en blå himmel.

 Global collaborations during Sweden’s presidency

 Several issues raised during the Swedish presidency have bearing on international cooperation and conventions within the framework of the UN.
-During Sweden’s presidency, it is Sweden that will represent the EU’s position on these issues.
-There are at least four areas where the Swedish Chemicals Agency will participate in the work.
+During Sweden’s presidency, it was Sweden that represented the EU’s position on these issues.
+There were at least four areas where the Swedish Chemicals Agency participated in the work.

 The Stockholm Convention and the Rotterdam Convention